spin-itn/spin-itn.github.io/docs/training.md

 dynamic stresses inside the wavefield and their impact on the rock mass (e.g., induced events, poroelastic effects, damage and healing)?

-## Attendance and presentation at the International Conference: European Association of Geoscientists and Engineers - EAGE
+## Attendance and presentation at the International Conference

 # Year 4: